open-build/BabbleBeaver/README.md

 ## Installation

-### To start the FastAPI app on your local machine, follow these steps:
+### To start FastAPI app on your local machine, follow these steps:

 - Make sure you have Python installed on your machine.
 You can download and install Python from the official website: https://www.python.org/downloads/